 One fun fact that locals are apparently very proud of, is that Giethoorn beat out around 182 contenders across the world to become a destination on the 80th anniversary international edition of Monopoly (in 2015)!
 You can also find out a little more about just how they managed this here.

 Getting to Giethoorn

 As I noted, it will take about an hour and half by car to get to Giethoorn from Amsterdam.
 Either driving yourself or going with a tour-bus is probably the easiest way to get to Giethoorn, as it’s not as easy to get to by public transport.
-It is possible though, if you catch a train from Amsterdam to Meppel (you’ll most likely need to change trains at one point) and then a bus from Meppel to the outskirts of Giethoorn.
-Then you’ll need to walk quite a way to the middle of town and the whole trip will take you at least 2 and a half hours.
-I would only recommend doing this if you are thinking of staying overnight (or longer) in Giethoorn as it’s a lot of time and effort (and money!) for just a day-trip.
+It is possible though, if you catch a train from Amsterdam to Steenwijk (probably with a train change halfway) and then a bus from Steenwijk into Giethoorn.
+The whole trip will take you around 2 hours.
+I would only recommend doing this if you are thinking of staying overnight (or longer) in Giethoorn as it’s a lot of time and effort (and money!) for just a day-trip, but it’s possible if you really want to see Giethoorn and only have a day.
 I would recommend hiring a car if you don’t own one and maybe combining your visit to Giethoorn with a trip to De Orchideeën Hoeve as well.
 The two destinations combined make a lovely day-trip from Amsterdam or Lelystad!
 You can read more about De Orchideeën Hoeve in my post here, and if you are thinking about perhaps staying in Lelystad (much closer to the two places) I’ve also written a whole guide on fun and free things to do in my current hometown here!